Separation Anxiety, School Refusal & Transition to School

-Even though most children still get excited and are willing to go to school, there is still a certain number of them who have fear of starting this new path.
+Even though most children still get excited and are willing to go to school, there is still a certain number of them who have a fear of starting on this new path.
 Therefore, they refuse to go.
-When this happens, we need to ask ourselves what is the reason of such behavior.
+When this happens, we need to ask ourselves what is the reason of such behaviour.

-If all we mentioned so far is under control, it’s likely that the child has separation anxiety.
+If all that we have mentioned so far is under control, it’s likely that the child has separation anxiety.

 This term is very important because it helps us understand that our child really has a disorder.
 Although refusing to go to school might seem manipulative to the parents, it is definitely not.
-It’s understandable that parents sometimes think that way, because it is a normal stage for a child to have separation anxiety.
-But, it is normal to have it until somewhere around age 2 and it is definitely not normal for school aged children.
-School refusal after age 2 is a significant problem related to mental health issues, especially separation anxiety, that should be treated.
+It’s understandable that parents sometimes think that way because it is a normal stage for a child to have separation anxiety.
+But, it is normal to have it until somewhere around age 2 and it is definitely not normal for school-aged children.
+School refusal after age 2 is a significant problem related to mental health issues, especially separation anxiety, and that should be treated.

 Symptoms of Separation Anxiety Disorder

-Separation anxiety disorder shows itself in physical, cognitive and behavioral ways.
+Separation anxiety disorder shows itself in physical, cognitive and behavioural ways.
 Therefore, according to DSM-5, symptoms of separation anxiety disorder are:

 - Recurrent excessive distress when anticipating or experiencing separation from home or from major attachment figures.